rantao-ds/LA-Renter-Housing-Commute-Analysis-2015-2024/README.md

 1. Aged 24–64,
 2. Currently employed and at work,
 3. Usually working 20–80 hours per week, and
-4. Earning annual wages at or above the annualized California minimum wage for the corresponding year ([U.S. DOL Minimum Wage History](https://www.dol.gov/agencies/whd/state/minimum-wage/history)).
+4. Earning annual income greater than or equal to the California minimum wage threshold for the corresponding ACS survey year, calculated using the published hourly minimum wage and the minimum weekly hour benchmark for each working-hour category.
+   > **Note:** The minimum income threshold was calculated separately for each ACS survey year using California's published hourly minimum wage rate ([U.S. DOL Minimum Wage History](https://www.dol.gov/agencies/whd/state/minimum-wage/history)).
+The annual threshold varies by working-hour category, using 20 hours/week as the benchmark for part-time workers and 35 hours/week as the benchmark for both full-time and overtime workers.

 ### Renter Household Classifications